Plagiarism leads to serious consequences. To avoid it, you must know the various types of plagiarism, so you can keep them out of your writing.

 In academic and online writing, plagiarism is a common problem.
 Because copying someone’s work or ideas is a violation of copyright law, you must learn to avoid this problem.
 Understanding the many different types of plagiarism is the first step in avoiding this serious offense.

 Before you can avoid plagiarism as a writer, you must be able to identify it.
-Here are six different types of plagiarism that can sneak their way into your writing.
+Here are seven different types of plagiarism that can sneak their way into your writing.

 1. Global Plagiarism